Medy/WWCmod/README.md

 WWCmod
 ======
-This is an ongoing mod prject for homebrew entertainment.
+This is an ongoing mod project for homebrew entertainment.